Heinie Conklin

 In this comedy-western, based on the life of Henry Irving Dodge, our cowboy hero keeps his tongue firmly planted in his cheek as he goes up against a town run by such women as newly elected sheriff, Carrie Patience.
 Hoping to restore some masculinity to the sheriff's office, Gibson stages a series of fake hold-ups but is soon upstaged by a real crook

-Whispering Wires Whispering Wires (1926) Character: N/A
+Whispering Wires Whispering Wires (1926) Character: Jasper, the Butler

 A woman hears of a murder plot through a whispered voice on the telephone.